j50n/deno-proc/README.md

 ## Why proc?

+**Simpler than streams** — Async iterables are a standard JavaScript primitive (more standard than streams).
+Pull-based iteration is easier to reason about than push-based streams.
+No complex coordination, no buffering logic, no backpressure headaches.

-**Solves backpressure by design** — Traditional streams require complex coordination between producers and consumers. proc uses async iterators (pull-based) instead of streams (push-based), eliminating backpressure entirely.
-No buffering, no coordination, no memory pressure.
+**Backpressure solved** — Traditional streams require careful coordination between producers and consumers.
+Async iterators eliminate this entirely—the consumer pulls when ready.
+No memory pressure, no dropped data, no complexity.

-**Errors that just work** — Errors propagate through pipelines naturally, just like data.
-No edge cases, no separate error channels, no callbacks.
+**Cleaner, more intuitive code** — Use `map`, `filter`, `reduce`, `flatMap`, `take`, `drop` and more—just like Arrays.
+Errors propagate naturally through pipelines.
 One try-catch at the end handles everything.

-**Async iterables that feel like Arrays** — Use `map`, `filter`, `reduce`, `flatMap`, `take`, `drop`, and more on any async iterable.
-No more wrestling with streams.
+**WASM-powered data transforms** — Convert between CSV, TSV, JSON, and Record formats with WebAssembly-accelerated parsing.
+For maximum throughput, use the flatdata CLI for multi-process streaming.

 **Powerful process management** — Run commands, pipe between processes, capture output, and control execution with a clean, composable API.

-**High-performance data transforms** — Convert between CSV, TSV, JSON, and Record formats with streaming support.
-Or use the WASM-powered flatdata CLI for 330 MB/s throughput (7x faster than pure JavaScript).
+Shell-like pipelines with proper error handling.

 **Type-safe and ergonomic** — Full TypeScript support with intuitive APIs that guide you toward correct usage.